thevpc/ndoc/README.md

 # HALFA
 ## DISCLAIMER :
-HALFA is a codename, it is not intended to be the final project name, so bear with me until we get there...
+HALFA is a codename, It's not intended to be the final project name, so bear with me until we get there...

 What halfa is ?
 Halfa (Stripa Tenacissima plant or esparto grass) is a strong, flexible, fibrous grass that only grows in Tunisia, Morocco, Algeria, Spain and Portugal.